Local History

 100 Years Ago Today: Eat Mangel Soup

-EAT MANGEL SOUPWITH THE AMERICAN ARMY IN FRANCE, Jan.
-11 -- Darmstadt's civilian population has been staving off starvation with mangel soup, mangels stewed in water before American occupation, according to Edward Prunier, of New Haven, Conn., private in the 102nd infantry, 26th division, who was prisoner of war there for eight months."The Boche have …
+EAT MANGEL SOUP WITH THE AMERICAN ARMY IN FRANCE, Jan.
+11 — Darmstadt’s civilian population has been staving off starvation with mangel soup, mangels stewed in water before American occupation, according to Edward Prunier, of New Haven, Conn., private in the 102nd infantry, 26th division, who was prisoner of war there for eight months.
+“The Continue reading

 The Hermit of North Table Mountain